 In order to ensure that shareholders’ rights are substantially secured, the Company takes appropriate measures in accordance with laws and regulations, and, giving due consideration to all shareholders including foreign shareholders and minority shareholders, is promoting the development of an environment in which shareholders can exercise their rights equally and appropriately.

 In order to achieve sustainable growth and increase enterprise value over the medium to long term, we believe that the Company must be strongly aware of its corporate social responsibility and conduct management that is appropriate for all our stakeholders.
-For this purpose, we have adopted “human-centered automation” as our Group philosophy to realize safety, comfort and fulfillment in people’s lives and works and contribute to the global environment.
+For this purpose, we have adopted “human-centered automation” as our Group philosophy to realize safety, comfort and fulfillment in people’s lives and work and contribute to the global environment.
 To this end, we have instituted Guiding Principles for azbil Group Business and established the azbil Group Code of Conduct to provide specific guidelines for all officers and employees of the Company and the azbil Group.
 We aim to connect our Group philosophy, Guiding Principles, Code of Conduct, and management strategy, leading “in series” to a sustainable society, and to realize a balance between resolving social issues and achieving sustainable growth.
 In addition, to contribute “in series” to the achievement of a sustainable society, we recognize it is important to build relationships of trust not only with shareholders but with all stakeholders—including employees, business partners, customers, creditors, and local communities—as well as accelerate transformation through appropriate collaboration with multiple stakeholders, and grow sustainably.
 Based on this awareness, we have formulated and published our Multi-stakeholder Policy.
 At the same time, we endorsed and published a Partnership-building Declaration, which seeks to increase added value throughout the supply chain and build relationships of co-prosperity with business partners.

 You can find the Multi-stakeholder Policy and Partnership-building Declaration on our corporate website.